-Figure 24 Internal block diagram of components and connections that compose the DT.
+Figure 24 Logical components and communication of the DT

-Simulation data from outside the DT is passed to the Logic blocks and DTs.
-Simulation/Computing results from both DTs and Logic blocks can be the input to other Logic and DT blocks, shown in Figure 24 as a feedback form the processing output port and simulation result port to the processing input port and simulation data port of the Logic blocks and DTs, respectively.
-DTs have an interface to databases outside of the DT.
-Logic blocks are capable of sending and receiving data from databases.
+Simulation data from outside the DT is passed to the Logic blocks and DTs, as shown in Figure 24.
+The logic blocks can send and receive data from databases.
+Simulation/Computing results from both DTs and Logic blocks can be the input to other Logic and DT blocks, as a feedback form the processing output port and simulation result port to the processing input port and simulation data port of the Logic blocks and DTs, respectively.
+The logic blocks can calculate the behavioral output of the DT by using simulation data input to the DT itself, simulation data output of hierarchically nested sub-DTs, static configuration parameters sourced from persistent databases, and dynamic configuration parameters obtained through the adaptation model.

-3.3.3.3 Adaptation model
+3.3.3.3 Figure 24 Adaptation model